Presbyterian Ladies' College, Sydney: Debating and public speaking

-One of the strengths of PLC Sydney is their long history of achievement in debating and public speaking.
+PLC Sydney has a history of achievement in debating and public speaking.
 The college has competed in the Independent Schools Debating Association (ISDA) for the past five years and has had a long-standing commitment to the Archdale Debating Competition.
 PLC students have had success at the semi-final level, and they won the competition in 2006 and 2017.

 PLC Sydney enters teams in the Junior and Senior sections of the Association of Heads of Independent Girls' Schools (AHIGS) Festival of Speech, producing the best results of any AHIGS school over the history of the competition, with 10 consecutive wins in the competition's 12-year history.

 Students may also participate in the Macquarie Cup and the Commonwealth Bank Senior Debating, vying with students from a range of public, Catholic and independent schools.
 There are also Social Debates with surrounding schools as well as a regular competition with Trinity Grammar School called the PLC/Trinity Challenge.